King12-D/King-AI/Readme.md

 ### Prerequisites

-Before installing X-Asena, ensure that you have the following dependencies installed on your system:
+Before installing KING-AI  ensure that you have the following dependencies installed on your system:

 - FFmpeg
 - Node.js

 ### Deploy on Any Shell (Including Termux)

-To deploy X-Asena on any shell, including Termux, follow these steps:
+To deploy KING-AI on any shell, including Termux, follow these steps:

-1. Fork the X-Asena repository
+1. Fork the KING-AI repository
 2. Edit the `config.js` file with your desired configuration details
 3. Install the required dependencies by running the following commands:
    - `npm install`